43% complete

 The board comes first, while the archive, daily routes, and learning pages stay close by.

-Complete 30 Sudokus in March 2026
+Complete 30 Sudokus in May 2026

 Completed